hajin-park/ml-dl-practice/README.md

 ### The Elements of Statistical Learning - 2nd Edition

-### Introduction to Statistical Learning with R - 1st Edition
+### An Introduction to Statistical Learning with R - 1st Edition

-### Introduction to Statistical Learning with Python - 1st Edition
+### An Introduction to Statistical Learning with Python - 1st Edition

 ---